-WIHS is proud to induct a new member into the Hall of Fame to join this gallery of legends.
+WIHS is proud to induct a new member to join this gallery of legends.
+Who will it be?

 Robert Ridland, rider, TV analyst, WIHS show manager, US jumping chef d’equipe.